StoneMasons4106/sleeper-ffl-discordbot/README.md

 ## Features

+* **NEW:** Next Gen Stats command only available to patrons!
+Takes kind of stat, player name, year, and week as arguments.
+    * Kind: Accepts 'passing', 'rushing', or 'receiving'
+    * Player Name: Accepts first and last name separated with a space
+    * Year: Accepts valid years from 2016 forward
+    * Week: 1-18 for regular season, 19+ denotes playoffs.
+Use 0 for full season stats

 * Bot-info command server and member counts, patron commands, and helpful links to Github, Discord, Patreon and Top.gg.

 * Specific information about your league such as the names, members, trade deadline, and starting week of the playoffs.